-MS in Clinical Psychology graduate degreesprograms take a more technical approach with a focus on the science of psychology.
+MS in Clinical Psychology graduate degrees programs take a more technical approach with a focus on the science of psychology.
 An MS may be a prerequisite for PhD programs and ideal for those more interested in research.

-While an MS clinical psychology masters program may prepare you to pursue some entry level professions, there may not be as many practitioner options as with an MA.
+While an MS clinical psychology program may prepare you to pursue some entry level professions, there may not be as many practitioner options as with an MA.

-A masters in clinical psychology program typically takes 2 years of full time study to complete.
+A masters in clinical psych program typically takes 2 years of full time study to complete.
 However, this depends on your previous education, enrollment status and individual programs.

-Prospective applicants to clinical psychology masters programs typically have a bachelor’s degree in psychology, or have completed coursework in introductory psychology, experimental psychology, and statistics.
+Prospective applicants to clinical psych masters programs typically have a bachelor’s degree in psychology, or have completed coursework in introductory psychology, experimental psychology, and statistics.

-Masters in Clinical Psychology Programs may also require:
+Masters of Clinical Psychology Programs may also require:

 That being said, every program is unique, so contact schools directly by clicking the link in their listing for details.

-Earning a clinical psychology masters degree might prepare students for a variety of careers within mental health counseling.
-Some Masters in Clinical Psychology programs, like the MFT, may be considered a terminal degree for mental health professionals whose goal is to pursue careers within a broad range of clinical and administrative settings.
+Earning a clinical psych masters degree might prepare students for a variety of careers within mental health counseling.
+Some Masters of Clinical Psychology programs, like the MFT, may be considered a terminal degree for mental health professionals whose goal is to pursue careers within a broad range of clinical and administrative settings.

 Potential roles include the following.

 However, to become a clinical psychologists, a doctoral degree will be required.
 Clinical psychologists may also need to complete an internship, attain at least 1 to 2 years of supervised professional experience, and pass the Examination for Professional Practice in Psychology to be licensed.

-As more people have insurance and turn to clinical psychologists, the Bureau of Labor Statistics predicts that demand for qualified professionals will grow by 20% between 2014 and 2024.i If this is your goal, a masters program in Clinical Psychology may be considered a springboard to continuing education.
+As more people have insurance and turn to clinical psychologists, the Bureau of Labor Statistics predicts that demand for qualified professionals will grow by 3% between 2019 and 2029.
+If this is your goal, a masters program in Clinical Psychology may be considered a springboard to continuing education.

 FUN FACT: Candidates with a master’s degree will face competition for most positions, and many of them will find jobs with alternative titles, as nearly all states restrict the use of the title “psychologist” to Ph.D. or PsyD doctorate degree holders.

 Clinical psychologists diagnose and treat psychological problems.
 They also help individuals deal with personal issues, such as divorce, trauma, or the death of a loved one.

 More specifically, a clinical psychologist provides psychological services, including assessment, testing, diagnosis, and treatment, to adults and children in hospital and private practice settings.
 They may also conduct research on the causes, consequences, and treatment of psychological disorders.

 FUN FACT: In most states, practicing psychology or using the title of “psychologist” requires licensure.

-Masters in clinical psychology programs may be available both online or on campus to fit a variety of students' needs.
+Masters of clinical psychology programs may be available both online or on campus near Detroit to fit a variety of students' needs.

 Online courses from a graduate school in a clinical psychology masters degree program may be perfect for those who want additional flexibility and convenience.
 Online clinical psychology masters programs could allow students to access their assignments anytime and from anywhere with internet access.